Ignatius G. Martin was born in 1844 in Preston County, WV, the son of Henry and Keziah (Miner) Martin.

 In 1891, after his mother had died back in West Virginia, Ignatius and his adult siblings were sued by their brother Presley.
 In the matter, brother Presley wanted the court to approve the sale of the mother's old house and lot in Independence, WV, so the funds could be used to offset costs of her care during her final years.
 Ignatius received a copy of the legal complaint, and apparently did not enter an objection to it.
 He was named in legal advertisements that year in the West Virginian newspaper of Marion County, WV.

 During the last few months of his final illness, Ignatius entrusted the feeding and care of his team of horses to Joel King, M.D.
 King later received payment of $18.00 for these services.

 Ignatius passed away on Feb.
 23, 1897, at his home one mile east of Cameron, at the age of 53.
 Said the Cameron Daily Observer, "He had been sick a long time.
 During his illness he was watched over by relatives, neighbors and members of the G.A.R.
 The funeral service was held under the auspices of Joe Hooker Post, G.A.R., of which deceased was a member."

-He was laid to rest in the Packard Cemetery, seen here.
+His remains were laid to rest in the Packard Cemetery.
 Apparently no marker was erected on his final resting place, even though he would have been entitled to a government issued one as a Civil War veteran.
 There is no record of any sort of grave marking in an index of the cemetery kept today by the DeKalb County Historical Society.